-The Tourism, Events and Visitor Economy's (TEVE) international research data includes:
+The Tourism and Events team international research data includes:

-- the latest International Visitors Survey results for Victoria by campaign region and by country of origin, including visitors, nights and expenditure
+- International Visitors Survey results for Victoria by campaign region and by country of origin

 - future visitation forecasts

-- international tourism summaries providing the latest tourism data by market including information on visitor numbers, nights and expenditure, purpose of visit, trends, growth and market share, regional dispersal and places visited, repeat visitation and aviation share data.
+- international tourism summaries providing 2019 tourism data by market including information on visitor numbers, nights and expenditure, purpose of visit, trends, growth and market share, regional dispersal and places visited, repeat visitation and aviation share data

 Figure 1: Key international visitor highlights for Victoria